Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data_solution.md

 df.groupby("gender")["height"].mean()
 ```

 161 cm and almost 170 cm on average, so we make a conclusion that gender=1 represents females, and gender=2 – males.
-So the sample contains 45530 women и 24470 men.
+So the sample contains 45530 women and 24470 men.

 **Question 1.2.
 (1 point).
 Who more often report consuming alcohol – men or women?**